GaneshLokare/youtube-learning-assistant/README.md

 # youtube-learning-assistant

-YouLearn is a Python application that automatically generates Q&A pairs and summaries from YouTube video transcripts, making it easier to learn and review content from educational videos.
+youtube-learning-assistant is a Python application that automatically generates Q&A pairs and summaries YouTube video, making it easier to learn and review content from educational videos.

 ## Features